vashish1/URLShortner/README.md

-# web based simple projects
+# web based simple project which manipulates the yaml document and then shortens the respective URL.